Preparation for your Camino

-After you decide what route you want to walk, the next step is preparing for the journey.
-I found that all the information I needed could be found on various forums and blogs.
+After you decide what route you want to walk, the next step is doing the research – the most exciting part.
+I found that all the information I needed could be found on various websites, youtube clips, podcasts, forums and blogs.
 That said, it is important to speak to pilgrims who have walked one of the many Caminos to get an idea of what is right and what is wrong.
-Being badly prepared is not somewhere you want to be.
-I have been in that position.

-I have collated a number of resources that I have used to plan my various Caminos throughout the years.
+I have collated a number of resources that I have used to help me prepare my various Caminos throughout the years.
 Some may prove worthwhile to you.
 If you know of others, please let me know.
 I can add them to the list for others to view.
 You can let me know by emailing here.
+I hope some of the links help you on your preparation for your Camino.

 Below are a list of books I own and links who where you can purchase them.
 These editions may have been updated: